brenelz/laravel-childthemes/README.md

 ## Laravel Child Themes

-Create multiple themes in Laravel and only overwrite the default when you need to instead of copying entire theme.
+Create multiple themes in Laravel and only overwrite the default when you need to instead of copying the entire theme.

 For example you could have the following directory structure.